igormatkovic/laravel-livelogger/README.md

 I would recommend using that URL as a iframe so you can put it in your custom dashboard.

-But you cna just integrate it directly into your own view:
+But you can just integrate it directly into your own view: